zooniverse/help/docs/next-steps/subject-selection.md

 # Subject Selection Process

-When you first set up a project, the process for selecting which subjects get shown to volunteers is very simple: it randomly selects an (unretired, unseen) subject from the linked subject sets for that workflow.
+When you first set up a project, the process for selecting which subjects get shown to volunteers is very simple: it randomly selects an (unretired, unseen) Subject from the linked Subject sets for that workflow.

 ## Weighting
 ### Per workflow weighting